June 1, 2017

 During the transition period, you may notice a temporary increase in the following:

-- Sweat: The theory goes that once your sweat glands are freed of aluminum, they may release fluids previously blocked by antiperspirants, causing an increase in moisture.
+- Sweat: The theory goes that once your sweat glands are freed of aluminum found in antiperspirants, they may now release fluids previously blocked by antiperspirants, causing an increase in moisture.

 - Odor: The idea here is that the flushing of the system and increased apocrine sweat gland activity results in increased moisture and sweat which undesirably interacts with odor-causing bacteria.